Fixkey/Album-Collection/README.md

 # Album-Collection
 This app was made in Visual Studio using WPF.
 It also uses Entity Framework to connect to the database (in my case MSSQL).
-Query for the database is located in 'SQLQuery.sql' file and it's model looks like this:
+Query for the database is located in 'SQLQuery.sql' file and the model looks like this:

 ![Model](Model.png)